|

 it, I didn't.)
 I went out and bought another one.
 I'll probably get

 to try it on upright bass soon and I can't wait.
+Even before you consider that it's only $300.
+I

 purchased this mic after buying four of the Oktava MC-012s and